 Ready in 20 minutes, this simple skillet dinner brings together tender chicken, crisp green beans, and juicy tomatoes in an irresistible tangy pan sauce!

-Heat olive oil in a large skillet over medium high heat.
-Season chicken with ½ teaspoon each of salt and pepper.
-Add the chicken to skillet and brown on each side, about 2 minutes per side.
+Heat 2 tablespoons extra virgin olive oil in a large skillet over medium-high heat.
+While the oil is heating, season the cubed chicken with ½ teaspoon each of salt and pepper.
+Add the chicken to the skillet and cook for 2 minutes per side, or until the chicken has a golden exterior but isn't fully cooked through.

-Once the chicken has browned, add green beans, and tomatoes to the pan and sauté for 1-2 minutes.
-Add the garlic and sauté for just 1 minute longer to toast.
+Once the chicken has browned, add the trimmed green beans and halved tomatoes to the pan and sauté for 1-2 minutes.
+Add the garlic and sauté for just 30-60 seconds to toast.

-Add chicken broth, lemon zest, thyme, balsamic vinegar, and a pinch of salt and pepper to the skillet.
+Add ¼ cup low-sodium chicken stock, lemon zest, thyme, 1 tablespoon balsamic vinegar, and a pinch of salt and pepper to the skillet.
 Lower the heat to medium and cover the skillet.
 Cook for 5 minutes or until the chicken is cooked through and the beans are just crisp-tender.

-Turn off the heat and add the juice of the fresh lemon and serve with parmesan, if desired.
+Turn off the heat, add the fresh lemon juice, and serve with parmesan, if desired.

 Video